top of page

 APPROACH

 I also work through a trauma and resilience informed lens.
-This means acknowledging that trauma can exist not only in individuals, but in generations of families, historically with ancestors, and within greater systems.
+This means acknowledging that trauma can exist not only in individuals, but in generations of families, historically with ancestors and within greater systems.
 We each carry not only the less desirable stories and parts of our ancestors, but also their strengths, and we alone hold the key to tell these stories to honor them and to heal from them.

 Expressive Arts Therapy with me can look many different ways depending on what works best for you.
 We might work together doing purely traditional talk therapy, or if it's something you're interested in exploring, we could integrate modalities such as making art, writing or journaling, incorporating music, whether listening to or writing, doing yoga and movement that fits your needs and abilities, meditation, finding ways to incorporate the natural world, or creating ritual together that is relevant to your needs and/or cultural background.